 (2) A power in this regulation to make an order includes a power to vary or cancel the order.

 [Regulation 7 amended: Gazette 31 Jul 2012 p.
-3684.]
+3684; SL 2022/100 r.
+9.]

-8. Default by party, Court’s powers to deal with
+8. Court’s powers to deal with default by party

-(1) This regulation does not apply to a failure to comply with the judgment of a Court in a case or any order made in or as a consequence of the judgment.
+(1) This regulation does not apply to a failure to comply with the judgment of the court in a case or any order made in or as a consequence of the judgment.

-(2) If a party does not comply with these regulations, or an order made by a Court, a Court may give default judgment against the party.
+(2) If a party does not comply with these regulations, or an order made by the court, the court may give default judgment against the party.

-(3A) Without limiting regulation 6, the Court may exercise its powers under subregulation (2) on the application of a party or on its own initiative.
+(3A) Without limiting regulation 6, the court may exercise its powers under subregulation (2) on the application of a party or on its own initiative.

-(3) The Court may set aside a default judgment and may do so on any conditions it thinks fit.
+(3) The court may set aside a default judgment and may do so on any conditions it thinks fit.

 [Regulation 8 amended: Gazette 31 Jul 2012 p.
-3685.]
+3685; SL 2022/100 r.
+10.]

 9. Procedural orders may be made conditional

-(1) When making an order under regulation 7 or 8 a Court may order that the order is to take effect unless the party complies with a particular regulation or order, within a particular time, as specified by the Court.
+(1) When making an order under regulation 7 or 8 the court may order that the order will take effect unless the party complies with a particular regulation or order, within a particular time, as specified by the court.

-(2) The Court may vary or cancel an order made under subregulation (1).
+(2) The court may vary or cancel an order made under subregulation (1).

+[Regulation 9 amended: SL 2022/100 r.
+11.]

-10. Experts, use of
+10. Use of experts

-(1) The Court, with or without the consent of the parties, may refer a question arising in a case to a person who is an expert in the relevant field for investigation and a report.
+(1) The court, with or without the consent of the parties, may refer a question arising in a case to a person who is an expert in the relevant field for investigation and a report.

-(2) The expert has and may exercise any powers of the Court that are delegated to experts by these regulations for the purposes of this regulation.
+(2) The expert has and may exercise any powers of the court that are delegated to experts by these regulations for the purposes of this regulation.

-(3) The Court may adopt all or some of the expert’s report.
+(3) The court may adopt all or some of the expert’s report.

-(4) The Magistrates Court Act 2004 section 37 applies to an expert in respect of his or her performance or purported performance of the functions of an expert under this regulation.
+(4) The Magistrates Court Act 2004 section 37 applies to an expert in respect of the expert’s performance or purported performance of the functions of an expert under this regulation.

+[Regulation 10 amended: SL 2022/100 r.
+12.]

-11. Costs, Court’s power to order
+11. Court’s power to order costs

-In a case other than a case under the Act section 77, 83, 83A, 83B or 83E, a Court may order that costs be paid by a party if and only if, in the opinion of the Court, the case has been frivolously or vexatiously instituted or defended, as the case requires, by that party.
+In a case other than a case under section 77, 83, 83A, 83B or 83E of the Act, the court may order that costs be paid by a party if and only if, in the opinion of the court, the case has been frivolously or vexatiously instituted or defended, as the case requires, by that party.

+[Regulation 11 amended: SL 2022/100 r.
+13.]

-12. Pre-judgment interest, Court’s power to order
+12. Court’s power to order payment of interest

-(1) Except as provided in this regulation, if a Court orders a party to pay a sum of money, the Court may order the party to pay interest on the sum —
+(1) Except as provided in this regulation, if the court orders a party to pay a sum of money, the court may order the party to pay interest on the whole or any part of the sum —

-(a) at the yearly rate for judgment debts set out in the notice published under the Supreme Court Act 1935 section 142 and applicable to the period from the date when the cause of case arose to the date when the judgment is made; and

-(b) on the whole or any part of the money for the whole or any part of the period from the date when the cause of case arose to the date when the judgment is made.
+(a) for the whole or any part of the period from the date when the cause of case arose to the date when the order is made; and

+(b) at the rate prescribed under the Civil Judgments Enforcement Act 2004 section 8(1)(a) for that period or part.

-(2) When a Court orders a party to pay the total of the amounts that another party was entitled to be paid on different dates, the Court may order interest to be paid on the total and if it does so it is to calculate the interest as the Court thinks fit.
+(2) When the court orders a party to pay the total of the amounts that another party was entitled to be paid on different dates, the court may order interest to be paid on the total and if it does so it may calculate the interest as the court thinks fit.

-(3) This regulation does not authorise the ordering of interest to be paid on costs or any penalty other than a deemed penalty under the Act section 83A.
+(3) This regulation does not authorise the ordering of interest to be paid on costs or any penalty other than a deemed penalty under section 83A of the Act.